Best 22LR Handguns For Defensive Use

 Ruger revolutionized revolvers with the LCR series.
 Ruger implemented polymer to make the LCR lighter without making it expensive.
 The .22 LR version gives shooters a lightweight, snub nose revolver in a modern configuration.
 The Ruger LCR gives you a lightweight, easy-to-conceal revolver that’s super simple and fairly rugged from the ground up.
 While small, it still packs a sting.

 That sting comes in the form of 8 rounds of .22 LR in the cylinder.
 Eight is certainly better than five or six, and that’s the capacity we see in most j-frames.
-The LCR is a double-action-only revolver with an enclosed hammer.
+The LCR is a double-action-only gun with an enclosed hammer.
 This keeps things snag-free and makes your draw smooth and easy.

 As a revolver, should a round fail to ignite, you just pull the trigger again without the need to exercise any remedial action.
 This makes it simple and easy to use for inexperienced shooters.
 The small nature of the gun and its round nature make it natural for pocket carry.